 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments.

-- The percentage of leases that included a move-in incentive fell to 35% in March, from 46% in February.
-Year-over-year, their prevalence remained the same (also 35% in March 2017).
+· The percentage of leases that included a move-in incentive climbed to 27% in June 2018, from 19% in May.

 · While concession use is down considerably from the winter months – they were found on a full 51% new leases in November 2017 for example – they continue to be a significant marketing tool in both new developments and existing properties alike.

 However, quarterly trends illustrate an improved market for landlords in the longer term.

 · Manhattan rents remained relatively stable during the second quarter compared to both Q1 2018 and year-over-year.
 However, rents in Brooklyn were up across all categories when comparing both periods.

 · The Manhattan vacancy rate fell to 1.34% during Q2 – from 1.77% in Q1.
 It’s also lower than Q2 2017’s rate of 1.78%.
 This means fewer available apartment choices for potential tenants.

 “In June, landlords were bullish on the summer season due to a streak of six consecutive months of increased market demand.
 Students, both international and domestic, as well as would-be buyers playing wait-and-see regarding their home purchase, have been among the key drivers of this rise in traffic.
 Sensing conditions were in their favor, some owners raised rents – while boosting the incentives offered.
 However, it’s a delicate balancing act – as apartment seekers remain highly price-sensitive.
 We suspect this uptick in asking rents caused the vacancy rate to climb – for the first time since November of last year.”